 Face Coverings: When in public and a 6-foot distance is unavoidable wear a required face covering, unless doing so would be contrary to your health because of a medical condition.
 This applies whether outside or inside a retail establishment.
 Watch this video to learn why and how masks work to protect you and others.

 While outside exercising alone, if you aren’t wearing a face covering, maintain a 6-foot distance from others running or walking on the same road, sidewalk or trail.
 When using the NRVT, move to the right in single file when passing others.

 COVID-19 Testing.
-The following is a list of testing locations in towns abutting Wilton with links to websites.
+The following is a list of testing locations in Wilton and towns abutting Wilton with links to websites.
 To find other testing locations, visit 211 website where you can use the search engine to look for local testing sites or dial 211.

 - American Family Care (AFC): 607 Main Avenue.
 Rapid Testing

 - CVS: 6 Willard Road

 - Community Health Center: 42 Seaview Ave